Enhypen

-Enhypen (エンハイプン; stylized in all caps) is a South Korean boy band formed by Belift Lab.
+Enhypen (stylized in all caps) is a South Korean boy band formed by Belift Lab.
 Formerly a joint venture between CJ ENM and Hybe Corporation, the group was formed through the 2020 survival competition show I-Land.
-The group consists of seven members: Heeseung, Jay, Jake, Sunghoon, Sunoo, Jungwon, and Ni-Ki.
+The group consists of six members: Jay, Jake, Sunghoon, Sunoo, Jungwon, and Ni-Ki.
+Enhypen was originally a seven-piece ensemble; Heeseung left the group in March 2026.
 They debuted on November 30, 2020, with the extended play (EP) Border: Day One.